Here’s my bullet list of 12 half marathon tips – the important things to remember before your half marathon.

 Tapering is the act of winding down your training as you approach your run.
 This means that you body will be rested and recovered come the day of the event.
 For half marathons, you basically want your training to peak one or two weeks before the race, then from there you gradually scale things back.

 By this stage, it’s too late to do anything in training that will improve your performance – all you can potentially do is accidentally over-train and impede your performance on race day.
-During your taper, you should still run, just cut back on the mileage and the pace.
+During your half marathon taper, you should still run, just cut back on the mileage and the pace.
 It’s also a good time to do some low-intensity cross-training, like swimming and yoga.
 See our training plans for suggested tapering strategies.